retro1996/chibicc/README.md

 ## release notes

 1.0.23.2    Managing -Werror (reporting from @fuhsnn/slimcc).
 Adding decay array/vla to pointer in ND_COND, ND_COMMA.
 Merging pull request from @Superstart64 removing hard-coding on includes and Makefile.
 Managing builtin_memcpy and builtin_memset.
 Fixing issue on some bitfield operations (bitfield2 testcase).
+Ignoring -pedantic-errors and all warnings that starts with -W. Adding llrint in math.h.
+Ignoring gnu attribute \__noescape\__ and \__common\__.

 ## old release notes